NoelSaludo/go-bukidlink/docs/usage.md

 ## Server behavior

 - The server initializes the database with `db.SetupDatabase()` during startup.
-- Routes are implemented in `main.go`.
+- Routes are implemented in `main.go`, `itemroutes.go`, and `userroutes.go`.
 This document lists the currently implemented endpoints and how to use them.

 ---